 Prednisone is the #1 drug that causes osteoporosis.
-To learn more, read this article.
-Both osteoporosis and osteonecrosis, next, are permanent side effects to prednisone that do not heal or disappear when prednisone is stopped.
+To learn more about how, read this article.
+Both osteoporosis and osteonecrosis are permanent side effects to prednisone that do not heal or disappear when prednisone is stopped.

 Arguably the worst side effect of prednisone, osteonecrosis, is when the joints erode, waste away, and are destroyed.
 Osteonecrosis is also called avascular necrosis (AVN), and it primarily affects the hip joint requiring a hip replacement surgery.
 AVN predominantly affects people with a history of prednisone use in their 30’s and 40’s.
 Talk about feeling old!
 Needing a hip replacement surgery should be due to old age, not a drug!

 Yes, prednisone can make you sweat and have hot flashes.

 Prednisone changes your temperature regulation through actions on the thyroid and adrenal glands.
 For some people, this leads to hot flashes, red flushed cheeks and drenching sweat.
 That sounds like a menopausal woman, doesn’t it?

 When I asked, “Is it hot in here?”
 I found out it was just me!
 Normally I’m the cold person, asking for the thermostat to be adjusted to make it warmer in the room.
 But while on prednisone, occasionally I had hot flashes.